Bhargavi84/The-Cook-Book/README.md

 *As an admin of the website, I want to have my own profile, that I can find all my recipes.
 *   As an admin of the website, I want to view others user's recipes, to try if image is appropriate to the recipe added.
 *   As an admin of the website, I want to get security features, that if I duplicate a page for some reason and Log Out on one page, that others pages also will be logged out.
-*   As an admin of the website, I want to use the search panel to find recipes by category name, recipe name and ingredients.
+*   As an admin of the website, I want to use the search panel to find recipes by category name, recipe name and ingredient.
 *   As an admin of the website, I want to see social media links, to contact or follow the website on social media.